 Breast or bottle?
 Cloth or disposable?
 Work or stay home?
 Certain issues just seem to be parenting flashpoints.
 As our kids get older, I noticed another issue which seems to polarize in a surprising way.
-Strict, permissive, traditional, modern—they seem to meet and clash on this issue: ear piercing.
+Strict, permissive, traditional, modern—they seem to meet and clash on this issue: when your child asks, “Can I get my ears pierced?”

 Is There a Right Age for Ear Piercing?